The BC Foundation Scholarship application has an essay style format with seven short answer questions.

 Make sure each response follows a logical structure.
 Try to think about how it may sound to an audience who doesn’t know you.
 Getting input from people you trust—teachers, friends, relatives—can help you get different perspectives on how your responses affect those who are reading it.
 Avoiding long, drawn-out essay responses will not only help keep your reader’s attention but will also show that you were thinking about your writing.

-The readers want to get a sense of who you are, and the only way to do this is to share a bit about who you are.
-This is your chance to share with the reader what you feel they should know about you to make an informed decision.
+The readers want to get a sense of who you are, and the only way to do this is to share a bit.
+This is your chance to let the reader know what you think they should know about you so that they can make an informed decision.

 We hope these tips will help you get organized and will inspire you.
 Your short answer responses are the best tool you have to show us the individual gifts you have to offer.